 As a company, Toyota is committed to reducing the environmental impact of its manufacturing processes and has drastically reduced them at many of its manufacturing sites, including here in the UK and at production facilities in Japan.
 Toyota continually lowers its emissions levels so that all its cars, including Hybrids, will have less impact on the environment.

 Toyota self charging Hybrids and the latest diesel cars offer consumers excellent fuel economy, but the disadvantage of a diesel compared with a petrol-electric Hybrid is its emissions.
 Nitrous-oxide (NOx) and particulate emissions from diesel cars contribute to poor air quality, a fact recently highlighted by proposals by some cities to introduce an additional charge for diesel cars and calls for higher rates of tax on diesel fuel.

 The effects of NOx and particulate emissions have significant health implications – the Department for Transport reports that they can have “adverse effects on health, particularly among people with existing respiratory illness” and associates them with “increased hospital admissions” due to respiratory and cardiovascular problems.
 NOx emissions also contribute to smog formation and ground level ozone.
 In contrast, the lower emissions of a Hybrid help to improve air quality and reduce these harmful effects on health, particularly when running in zero-emissions ECO mode.

-The best way though to really discover what a Toyota Hybrid is like is to test drive one - we are sure you'll be pleasantly surprised.
+The best way though to really discover what a Toyota self charging Hybrid is like is to test drive one - we are sure you'll be pleasantly surprised.

-We have Hybrid Yaris, Auris, C-HR, Prius and RAV4 available so please contact us to arrange a test-drive.
+We have self charging Hybrid Yaris, Corolla, C-HR, Prius and RAV4 available so please contact us to arrange your test-drive.